jwerd/pingcrm-vite/README.md

 # Ping CRM (vite port)

 A demo application to illustrate how Inertia.js with vite works.
-This project doesn't use laravel mix and instead opts to use the laravel-vite package.
-This results in much faster local development.
+This project removes laravel mix and utilizes vite.
+It follows current laravel-vite standards and is set up for very quick local development.

-More about this soon!

 ![](https://raw.githubusercontent.com/inertiajs/pingcrm/master/screenshot.png)